jono-see/Pantracker/README.md

 ### Store Details and Rating
 Allows users to find out more information about a store (address, location on map, rating), then rate the store if they found the products they were looking for there.
 Users can only rate each store once daily, handled by browser cookies.
 This page also displays the 3 stores nearest to the store being viewed.

-Available at:
+#### Links
+Store details can be found on this page:
 - https://info30005-pantracker.herokuapp.com/stores/[id]
 For example: https://info30005-pantracker.herokuapp.com/stores/167

-Links to stores are available from the "Nearest stores" page, outlined below.
+Links to stores are available from the "Nearest Stores" page, outlined below, or the "Product search" pages, outlined above.

 #### Associated files
 Views:          /views/storePage.pug<br/>